Welcome to today's edition of the Rush 24-7 podcast.

 That's really what the problem is.

-Yeah, but they're not and you notice that they're not trying to.
+And you notice that they're not trying to.

 Where are they?

-They're out there saying we don't know what's in the bill.
+They're out there saying, we don't know what's in the bill.

 Where are they out there telling us what's in the bill?